sarrah171996/e-commerce-project/README.md

 #  e-commerce API project by node.js and mongodb
 ## FEATURES
 # 1- upload photos by "cloudinary" by using :
--error handling
+a-error handling
--validation
+b-validation
--send email to registration
+c-send email to registration
-- middleware for validation and auth
+d- middleware for validation and auth e-hashing password
--hashing password

 2-  add to cart
 3- coupon